ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     - 1%
     - 0.1
     - N/A
-    - "Borrowed" SSN, missing data, copy from within household, OCR, typographic, numeric miswriting
+    - "Borrowed" SSN, missing data, copy from within household, numeric miswriting, OCR, typographic
     - Note that not all types of noise apply to all observers, details below
   * - ITIN
     - Taxes 1040
     - 1%
     - 0.1
     - N/A
-    - Missing data, copy from within household, OCR, typographic, numeric miswriting
+    - Missing data, copy from within household, numeric miswriting, OCR, typographic
     - Note that not all types of noise apply to all observers
   * - Income / Wages
     - Taxes (both)
     - 1%
     - 0.1
     - N/A
-    - Missing data, OCR, typographic, numeric miswriting
+    - Missing data, numeric miswriting, OCR, typographic
     - Note that wages and income are on separate tax forms and noise is applied to each separately
   * - Employer ID
     - Taxes (both)
     - 1%
     - 0.1
     - N/A
-    - Missing data, OCR, typographic, numeric miswriting
+    - Missing data, numeric miswriting, OCR, typographic
     -
   * - Employer Name
     - Taxes (both)